Cryogenic Characterization of Quantum Hardware Components

 Our 3He-4He mixed cryostat reaches temperatures below 10 mK, offers more than 60 RF and 40 DC lines and, in addition to sufficient space for large samples, also a high cooling capacity (>14 µW at 20 mK and >1.5 W at 4 K).
 A precise scientific approach and a high degree of flexibility enable us to meet the diverse cryogenic measurement requirements.

-We contribute this know-how to the Munich Quantum Valley (MQV) research cooperation, among others like MUNIQC-SC National project and the OpenSuperQPlus European consortium.
+We contribute this know-how to the Munich Quantum Valley (MQV) research cooperation, among others like e.g. MUNIQC-SC national project.

 You might also be interested in: